 You can sell things you already own and don’t use, sell on behalf of others or buy things to resell.
-This post has great ideas on how to sell your stuff or space.
+When I started buying things to resell I made nearly $3,000 in my first month and over $10,000 in a month by my fourth.
 For eBay, I like to check the completed listings to see the prices items have sold for.
 Then I take pictures, upload them in the eBay app and write a description.

 I have a note on my phone saved stating I combine postage, payment must be made within 3 days etc to make it all quicker.
 It takes a few minutes to post each item and I often sell items for over 10 times what I paid for, such as $2 dresses for $30+.

-Create a Facebook page to sell items.
+Create a Facebook page and group to sell items.
 You can import them, focus on vintage fashion or create things to sell.
 Quite a few businesses are on only Facebook or Instagram now.
-However, there is the huge risk of your page/profile being shut down if you are relying totally on one platform.
+However, there is a huge risk of your page/profile being shut down if you are relying totally on one platform.

 You can earn anywhere from $25 or $50 right up to a few thousand for jokes, stories and puzzles submitted to magazines and newspapers.
 Look up ones which feature unsolicited material and submit your jokes or stories online.
 Readers Digest, That’s Life and Take 5 are three which do this.